From £23,9558

 In terms of its ability to conjure up an engaging sort of handling athleticism, the fourth-generation Mazda 3 gives away none of that hard-earned reputation; in the wider class, it’s up there with the very best.

-That innovative new Skyactiv-X engine, as cleverly engineered and potentially frugal as it might be, has never quite lived up to its billing of offering the best of both the petrol and diesel worlds.
-However, as long as you’re not looking for hot hatch performance, the cheaper Skyactiv-G is a pleasant and responsive companion.
+The car's innovative Skyactiv-X engine, as cleverly engineered and potentially frugal as it might be, has never quite lived up to its billing of offering the best of both the petrol and diesel worlds.
+However, as long as you’re not looking for hot hatch performance, the cheaper Skyactiv-G is a pleasant, drivable alternative with all the accessible performance this car really needs.

 Illya Verpraet